donedgardo/donedgardo/README.md

 - **Moon Phase Demo**: A web development project showcasing the power of modern web technologies like HTMX and Rust.
 [Check it out!](https://github.com/donedgardo/moon_phase_demo)
 - **Software Consulting**: Founded and leading a software agency in Puerto Rico, focusing on improving the industry's agility and quality of work.
+- **Game Development**: Working on my own ray tracing engine and some graphics and game dev on the side.

 ## Technologies & Tools 🛠️